JenniferOwen/Zebrafish-stripe-model/README.md

 # Zebrafish-stripe-model
-Model for zebrafish pattern formation
+Model for zebrafish pattern formation - as in elife: A quantitative model for zebrafish pattern formation

 This folder contains the following files suitable for use with matlab:

+The user is reccommended to use the 'reader' file for simulations.

 Reader function
 1. reader.m - run this file to generate plots for zebrafish mutants; WT, nac, shd, pfe, rse, cho, sbr, seurat, leo and save for different time points (subject to answers from prompts)
 Full list of mutant types:
-WT,nac,pfe,shd,leo,leo_shd,leo_nac,leo_pfe,sbr,ablation,kondo_exp,vertical_stripe,ablate_iridophore,move_up_stripe,initially_stripey,tall_domain,small_domain
+WT,nac,pfe,shd,leo,leo_shd,leo_nac,leo_pfe,sbr,seurat,ablation,kondo_exp,vertical_stripe,ablate_iridophore,move_up_stripe,initially_stripey,tall_domain,small_domain

 Main function
 1. main.m - This file is the main document which generates the zebrafish simulations.
 For best use of this file, run reader.m